gajus/planton/README.md

 `duplicateTaskName` error property describes the offending task name.

+#### `InvalidTaskConfigurationNameError`

+Produced when Planton is initiated with invalid configuration, e.g. `concurrency` value less than 1.

 #### `UnexpectedTaskInstructionsError`

 Produced when task scheduler produces a result that is not an array or members of array are not strings.